 How I hacked my sons Duplo train to go faster using my voice

-So my son got a Duplo train for his birthday.
+So my son got a for his birthday.
 The train is fairly advanced.
 There are different blocks you put on the tracks that make it do different actions: one will make the train turn on the light, one will reverse the driving direction of the train, one will make the train play a specific sound and one will make the train stop.

-On top of that you can control the train with an app (because of course).
+On top of that you can control the train with (because of course).
 In the app you can control the speed, different sounds, the lights and the driving direction.
 The app connects to the train via Bluetooth and that gave me an idea 💡

 What if you could control the train using your voice?
 Wouldn't that be cool!? 😎